datacommonsorg/data/docs/mcf_format.md

 ### Template MCF

 Template MCF, or tMCF, is an intermediary MCF that we use for mapping datasets to instance MCF.
 Template MCF does not get ingested into the Data Commons graph.
-They are referencing the data in a paired .csv and together will be used to generate a MCF that can be ingested into the graph.
+Template MCFs references data in a paired .csv and together will be used to generate a MCF that can be ingested into the graph.

 For example, if we had a dataset `SomeDataset` stored as a .csv with columns: